ehabhussein/VibeCoded-OneWordNews/README.md

 Skip the noise.
 See the **one word** (or entity) that's moving markets: Is "Bitcoin" connected to "regulation"?
 Is "Fed" trending with "rate cuts"?
 Are people talking about "Trump" or "Powell"?

-**Real-time intelligence** through AI-powered entity recognition, sentiment analysis, and interactive network graphs that reveal hidden connections between news, entities, and keywords - all updating live as breaking news hits.
+**Real-time intelligence** through spaCy entity recognition, FinBERT financial sentiment analysis, and interactive network graphs that reveal hidden connections between news, entities, and keywords - all updating live as breaking news hits.

 ## Demo Video